paidem/guacozy/docs/index.md

 ___
 ### Use cases
-This application was designed thinkink about those use cases:
+This application was designed thanking about those use cases:

 ##### Case #1: Daily sysadmin remote access to servers
 Have tens/hundreds of connections in a tree view, quickly find, connect, to some work, logout.